Our Top Picks

 How We Tested

-Our reviewers spent 14 hours testing one of the most popular nonstick pans on the market.
+Our reviewers spent 27 hours testing three of our readers’ favorite nonstick pans.
 To get the most thorough results, our testers tried them with various foods and used different cooking utensils.
-We asked them to consider the most important features when using these nonstick pans — like its size and how easy it was to clean — and we've outlined them here so that you, too, know what to look for when shopping.
+We asked them to consider the most important features when using these nonstick pans — like their size and how easy they were to clean — and we've outlined them here so that you, too, know what to look for when shopping.

 What to Look for in a Nonstick Pan